docker/docs/docker-store/index.md

 runs in the cloud and can be accessed by the customer via an agent (containerized cloud services, for example).

-### Licensed Content via Docker Store BYOL Program
+### Licensed content via Docker Store BYOL program

 ISVs can use Docker Store as an entitlement and distribution platform.
 Using APIs provided by Docker, ISVs can entitle users and distribute their Dockerized